vqao/RFO-Windows-Temp/README.md

-# RFO
-Temp release, will have better version soon.
+# probably doesn't work 😂🤣

-Fork of RCO2, RCO2 was made by ME.
+Fork of RFO which forked RCO2 which forked RCO

 Applies fflags to optimize your Syntax client!

-Releases can be found [here](https://github.com/rbxflags/RFO-Windows-Temp/releases)